r4zewp/r4zewp/README.md

 #### **Project Delivery**
 - Captured and analyzed business requirements across multiple stakeholders, contributing to projects that impacted over 1,000 contractors and users.
-- Delivered an MVP for Talentpay’s PaaS platform within 3 months using low-code tools (Airtable, Zapier, n8n), later migrating to a scalable tech stack and supporting 100% growth in the user base.
+- Delivered an MVP for Talentpay’s PaaS platform within 3 months using low-code tools (Airtable, Zapier, n8n), later migrating to a scalable tech stack.
+-
 #### **Process Optimization**
-- Designed and automated workflows for the outstaffing department, scaling throughput by 400% (from ~200 to ~1,000 contractors) and reducing manual intervention by 30%.
+- Designed and automated workflows for the outstaffing department, scaling throughput by 400% (from ~200 to ~1,000 contractors) and reducing manual intervention by 40%.
 - Automated e-signature and document generation workflows, reducing document processing time by 50% and enabling compliance for over 5,000 transactions annually.
+- Automated profit and loss (P&L) tracking and expense management, reducing reporting errors by 15% and manual effort by 25%.

 #### **Business Intelligence**
 - Built 10+ dashboards in Power BI and Apache Superset to monitor KPIs, improving data accessibility and decision-making speed by 30%.
-- Automated profit and loss (P&L) tracking and expense management, reducing reporting errors by 15% and manual effort by 25%.
+- Streamlined key metrics to monitor core outstaffing department processes (signature rate, payment statuses etc.) providing back-office with opportunity to address issues immediately.

 #### **Client-Centric Solutions**
 - Tailored platform features based on client feedback, increasing user satisfaction and loyalty in the B2B segment.
+- Conducted surveys, researches on users to improve platform according to users' actual problems.
 - Coordinated with DevOps, Sales, and Client Management teams during platform migration, achieving a 95% client retention rate and a 20% improvement in client satisfaction scores.

 ---